pasimako/unit-testing-intro/README.md

-# Node.js Unit Testing Intro
+# unit-testing-intro

 Introduction to Node.js API Unit Testing with Mocha and Chai.

-This repository contains the code built step-by-step in my tutorial at [ubuverse.com/introduction-to-node-js-api-unit-testing-with-mocha-and-chai](https://ubuverse.com/introduction-to-node-js-api-unit-testing-with-mocha-and-chai/).
+This repository contains the code built step by step in my tutorial at [ubuverse.com/introduction-to-node-js-api-unit-testing-with-mocha-and-chai](https://ubuverse.com/introduction-to-node-js-api-unit-testing-with-mocha-and-chai/).

 ## Prerequisites